Flat vs Angled Keyboards – What Are The Pros & Cons?

 • Costs more, as low-profile keyboard switches are expensive

 • Reduced productivity due to low-profile switches.
-The key needs to be bottomed out to register the keypress, which can lead to reduced productivity.
+The key needs to be bottomed out to register the keypress, which can lead to reduced productivity

-Angled Keyboards:
+Angled Keyboards

 angled keyboard

-These are sometimes also known as raised keyboards, as they are raised towards one of their edges which makes the keyboard slightly inclined or angled.
 In some keyboards, you will also find a way to adjust at 2 or 3 different angles, like 3-degree, 6-degree, or 9-degree.
 In these types of keyboards, you will find that different key rows are raised at different heights to make them more convenient to use and to make them comfortable for the wrist and the fingers.

-The keyboards are designed in a thicker frame and hence these are more durable, but heavier in weight as compared to flat keyboards.
-The prices are very commonly available everywhere and they are very pocket friendly compared to flatly designed keyboards.
+The keyboards are designed in a thicker frame, and hence these are more durable but heavier in weight as compared to flat keyboards.
+The prices are very commonly available everywhere, and they are very pocket-friendly compared to flatly designed keyboards.

 • Durable